Franz Xaver Oberleitner: Life

 Oberleitner was born at the house of the local landowner at Angern an der March, a small town a short distance to the north of Vienna.
 His father, Andreas Oberleitner had an administrative position locally, working for the Kinsky family.
 It is known that there were numerous Oberleitner siblings.
 Oberleitner attended school in nearby Gaunersdorf (since 1917 known as Gaweinstal) where he was taught to sing and to play the violin.
 His musical talent led to his acceptance, at the age of 10, into the Vienna Boys' Choir.
 This involved relocation to Vienna where he attended the St Anna Gymnasium (secondary school).
 In 1807 he entered the Schottenstift, a Benedictine monastery in the city.
 Between 1808 and 1812 he studied Theology at the University of Vienna: on 30 August 1812 he was consecrated as a priest.

 It was also in 1812 that he became "Student overseer" ("Studienpräfekt ") at the monastery.
 From 1813 till 1816 he took on the teaching of "Humanities" at the Schottenstift.
 At the same time he was attending classes provided by a Maronite priest called Anton Aryda at the university on Arabic, Syriac and Aramaic languages.
 Aryda returned to Syria in 1816 and Oberleitner was appointed to replace him as university professor for Oriental Languages and Biblical criticism.
 In 1817 he received his Doctorate in Theology.
 It was as an orientalist, however, that he rapidly acquired an outstanding reputation, enhanced by a succession of publications on the Arabic and Syriac grammar and languages.

-In 1818/19, 1819/20 and again in 1825/26 Oberleitner was Dean of the university's Faculty of Catholic Theology.
+In 1818/1819, 1819/1820 and again in 1825/1826 Oberleitner was Dean of the University of Vienna's Faculty of Catholic Theology.
 From 1823 he also served as University Archivist.
-In 1832 he was appointed university Director of Theology: 1832 was also the year in which, unexpectedly, he died aged 43.
+In 1832, he was appointed university Director of Theology.
+1832 was also the year in which, unexpectedly, he died aged 43.